Part of:Troubleshooting mobile hotspots for remote workers

 Figure 4.
 In Windows, hotspot settings are available under Network & internet.

-Sometimes simply restarting the device can help to resolve issues with the wireless connection and hotspot services.
+Sometimes, simply restarting the mobile device can help resolve issues with the wireless connection and hotspot services.
 Have the user turn off their device, wait a few seconds and then turn it back on.

 Reset network settings

 In extreme cases, resetting the network settings on the user's device can resolve issues with the wireless connection.
-To do this, select the device's settings and select Reset Network Settings.
+To do this, navigate to the device's settings, and select Reset Network Settings.

-Note that resetting network settings will remove all network settings, requiring the user to reenter network passwords on personal networks.
+Because a network reset removes all network settings, the user then has to reenter network passwords on personal networks.
 To reset networking settings on iOS devices, go to Settings > General > Transfer or Reset iPhone > Reset > Reset Network Settings.
-On Android devices, go to Settings > System > Reset.
+On Android devices, go to Settings > System > Reset options.

 Check hotspot data allowance

-Many carrier plans come with hotspot services but sometimes have specific data usage caps.
-The organization or user can check with their carrier to verify if they've exceeded their hotspot data allowance.
-Some carriers will block hotspot data after an overage, and some will throttle data to slower 4G or 3G speeds.
+Many cellphone plans come with hotspot services, but it's common for them to have specific limits on the amount of data available per month.
+The organization or user can check with their carrier to verify if they've exceeded their cellular data allowance.
+Carriers might block hotspot data or throttle internet service to slower 4G or 3G speeds after an overage.

 Contact the service provider

-If none of the above steps work, the user may need to contact their service provider for further assistance.
+If none of these steps work, the user might need to contact their service provider for further assistance.
 They can check for any known issues or outages in the area and help to troubleshoot the problem remotely.